 Some people prefer to use French roast coffee rather than espresso roast or Italian roast coffee when serving espresso in a demitasse cup.
 This gives it a more pronounced French influence.
 Since French roast coffee is a lighter roast than Italian or espresso roast, it will have slightly more caffeine.

 Demitasse cups are available from many retailers, both online and in brick-and-mortar stores.
 Vintage demitasse cups are a common collector's item among those who love coffee, as are demitasse cups with cultural flair.

 While they aren't essential, many demitasse cups come with matching saucers.
 As with teacups, these are a nice addition to the cup, allowing you to carry the cup more easily in a social situation and to prevent drips from staining the tablecloth.
 They can also be very beautiful.

 Some people also like to buy demitasse spoons (or espresso spoons) to place on the saucer.
 They are nice to use when stirring in sugar or milk.

 Demitasse is not the only small cup and saucer you can find.
 There are three cup styles that are very similar:

 - The teacup and saucer were the original inspiration for the demitasse cup.

 - The mini cup and saucer, which is half the size of a demitasse cup and saucer.
 It's sometimes also known as a doll's cup because it's so tiny.

-- The chocolate cup and saucer is a type of drinkware dating back to the 1770s.
+- The chocolate cup and saucer are a type of drinkware dating back to the 1770s.
 It's used for drinking chocolate.